yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security/security-policies/secure-apis-method-path.md

     ]
 ```

 Each entry must be a valid Regex pattern and use the [Go syntax](https://golang.org/pkg/regexp/syntax/) (unfortunately Tyk does not accept regular expressions written with the Perl syntax at this time).
 Methods are case sensitive.
-This is a white list, and can be used to define exactly what kind of access a key can have to your API.
+This is an allow list, and can be used to define exactly what kind of access a key can have to your API.

 ### Using granular control with a key template